MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql.md

 - Remove the on-premises VMs from the vCenter inventory.
 - Remove the VMs from local backup jobs.
-- Update internal documentation to show the new locations for the SmartHotel360 app.
+- Update internal documentation to show the new locations for the SmartHotel360 application.
 Show the database as running in Azure SQL Database, and the front end as running in two web apps.
 - Review any resources that interact with the decommissioned VMs, and update any relevant settings or documentation to reflect the new configuration.

 ## Review the deployment